mhjoshi5-cmd/Sea-ice-thickness-ICESat2-pipeline/README.md

 ## Overview

 This project implements a Python-based geospatial data pipeline to process ICESat-2 satellite observations and estimate sea ice thickness using hydrostatic balance equations.
 These estimations were compared with ship based EM data and snowbuoy data from 2019-2024.
-The field comparisons were performed using ArcGIS Pro.
+### Field comparisons were conducted using the buffer analysis tool in ArcGIS Pro and a minimum-distance criterion to select IS2 data points closest to the field measurements for comparative analysis.
 This pipeline demonstrates only ICESat-2 ATL10 data.

 The workflow integrates satellite remote sensing data, geophysical modeling, and automated batch processing to generate analysis-ready environmental datasets.